 I have spent most of my adult life backpacking through some of the toughest places on earth - spanning more than a decade on the open road.
-I have traveled through war-ravaged towns, hanged out around refugee camps, saw poverty at its worse (and it was bad), climbed many mountains, got soaked in the rain, ate pancakes for a whole week, and met lots of exciting people.
+Through war-ravaged towns, hanged out around refugee camps, saw poverty at its worse (and it was bad), climbed many mountains, got soaked in the rain, ate pancakes for a whole week, and met lots of exciting people.

 I have endured many unpleasant circumstances all throughout my travels, but none was comparable to the high levels of pollution from motor vehicles and rubbish fires in megacities such as Lagos and Delhi.

 I can't help but still look back on those days with deep fondness.